Hojjat-Mokhtarabadi/Latent-variable-and-Generative-models/README.md

 ### Train
 #### Arguments
--- config: The configuration file must be chosen from src/configs -- eval: Evaluation of a pretrained model
+-- config: The configuration file must be chosen from src/configs<br/>
+-- eval: Evaluation of a pretrained model<br/>
--- family: The model family is either gan or ae
+-- family: The model family is either gan or ae<br/>

 Note: the family type and configuration file should be specified in `run.sh`
 ```bash